tanloong/neosca/README.md

 and
 [Stanford Tregex](https://nlp.stanford.edu/software/tregex.html).
 After you have NeoSCA installed, you can use `nsca --check-depends` to install them.
-Note that this command requires Administrative privileges if you are on Windows.
+Note that this command requires administrative privileges if you are on Windows.

 ## <a name="basic-usage"></a> Basic Usage <small><sup>[Top ▲](#contents)</sup></small>

 To use NeoSCA, run the `nsca` command in your terminal, followed by the options and arguments you want to use.

 ### Single Input <small><sup>[Top ▲](#contents)</sup></small>

+Suppose there is a directory called "samples" that contains 200 files named "sample1.txt" to "sample200.txt", and no other files are present in this directory.

 To analyze a single text file, use the command `nsca` followed by the file path.